The number of credit hours required for graduation is 91.

 This course focuses on the issues that are likely to be encountered in litigation arising out of multinational transactions and relationships.
 Topics to be covered include jurisdiction over foreign persons and occurrences, enforcement of foreign judgments, discovery of information located abroad, and litigation directly or indirectly involving foreign governments.
 Cases and materials from numerous countries will discussed.

 International Organizations is open to qualified J.D. and LL.M. students.
-The course is a practical application of fundamental knowledge and expertise expected of an entry level legal advisor representing a public intergovernmental organization (IGO), its organs or subsidiary bodies, including true judicial organs proper.
+The course is a practical application of fundamental knowledge and expertise expected of an entry level legal adviser representing a public intergovernmental organization (IGO), its organs or subsidiary bodies, including true judicial organs proper.
 Some limited discussion concerns the non-governmental international organization (NGO).
 The comparative method is used to identify general principles of international law, customary international law, international organization practice, organization internal law, and conventional law, all of which govern IGOs.
 The development of critical thinking skills is integrated with doctrinal material.
 Required reading includes comparative analysis of constituent instruments and decisional instruments, including, but not limited to adopted resolution analysis.
 Application of knowledge will be evaluated through class participation, student preparation of a legal memorandum advising an IGO or a principal organ on a legal issue concerning interpretation of disputed constitutional text using Articles 31 and 32 of the Vienna Convention of the Law of Treaties (1969), student presentations which compare and contrast universal and regional IGOs, and by final examination.

 The course will discuss the common and civil law of lost, found, and abandoned property.
 Students will study the problems of national sovereignty in cultural property and the law and the various fora for seeking the return of such property, including international conventions.
 Additionally, the course will cover the manner in which different nations and supra-national conventions define and interpret the rights of artists in their creations, including investigation of the myriad legal issues concerning the defenses of limitations, laches and bona fide purchasers.